cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - P10 on cross-product filter of tuning and variants "But the idea being that we have the tuning and the variant captured within our [EnsembleAPI]  object.
 Right now, we've been capturing the metadata, or the variant into the metadata.
 But I think there's this further to this further, more fine grained specification that we're trying to get after where we're putting tuning also into the metadata.
 So that we can then filter, you know, basically create sub-[EnsembleAPI] that are based on the variant and the tuning together."
   - P10 "it's easy to be able to select or parameterize across the variants.
 And then right now you basically get all all available tunings for that variant, but it is not the same set of tunings for each variant.
 And so we really do need, we need the unique, you know, combinations, that is the cross product of those two. "

+  - Specific problems associated with test dataset ([BenchmarkSuite])
+    - does not seem to understand nodes are functions instead of applications
+      - P1, P2
+        - P2 "but when I think nodes, I would think, like more like application, so there's like, an app here, the app here, and then when you run these applications, you know, you get, say, like for these two applications, there's ya know time for them."
+      - P3 exhibits this to some extent though they are aware of the call tree
+      - P10 lists variants/tunings separately from metadata during drawing
+      - P10 "And based on the set of kernels that we're running in [BenchmarkSuite] are the type of kernel that we're running in [BenchmarkSuite].
+You might have tuning or sorry, you might have default tuning and some, not in others, you might get the library that's being run, but not in others.
+So it's very, I guess we haven't yet figured out or uncovered, which tunings exist for what types of kernels?"

 #### Tension with the casting of the data (TODO: Think about this one)